 You are neither required nor able to log in to the ACER Test App until your scheduled test session.

-The ACER Test App link will be emailed to all candidates before the test window.
+The ACER Test App link will be emailed to all test takers before the start of the test window.

 To check that the installation was successful, launch the ISAT Test application.

-If you are unable to install the ACER Test App on your computer, the cause could be, but not limited to, firewall or antivirus.
+If you are unable to install the ACER Test App on your computer, the cause could be, but is not limited to, firewall or antivirus issues.
 Check your browsers for any updates and update your computer first then try again to download the ACER Test APP.
 If you are still experiencing issues, please contact us.

 Please note these restrictions are beyond ACER’s control.